How Much Does Tax Relief Cost And What Are My Options?

 You must meet the following criteria:

-• Have no late payments or late tax filing in the last five years.
+• No late payments or late tax filing in the last five years.
 This excludes filing extensions.

-• You agree to file and pay all future taxes on time.
+• Agree to file and pay all future taxes on time.

-• You agree to let the IRS keep your refunds in future years.
+• Agree to let the IRS keep your refunds in future years.

 To calculate your monthly payments, add the total taxes due plus penalties and interest, then divide the total by 36.
 If desired, you can make overpayments to bring down the debt faster.